-5.13.3 Final Approval will be based upon satisfactory field acceptance testing of a VSEFPC unit (typically the largest size) at an FM insured site.
+5.13.3 Final certification will be based upon satisfactory field acceptance testing of a VSEFPC unit (typically the largest size) on-site.
 Verification will also be made in the field that operation at reduced pump speed does not result in electric motor overheating.